Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 "Colombia had the opportunity to [control their population] but failed and let the problem grow," Jimenez said.

 The hippos In Colombia have no competitors and no predators.
-They enjoy steadier weather and water levels compared to Africa, where intense droughts act as population control.
+They enjoy steadier weather and water levels than in Africa, where intense droughts act as population control.

 Basically, the animals can eat and mate all year round in Colombia.